Induction Heating for Vessels and Batch Reactors

 • No physical contact between induction coil and heated vessel wall.

-• Instant start-up and shut-down.
+• Rapid start-up and shut-down.
 No thermal inertia.

 • Low heat loss

-• Precision product and vessel wall temperature control without over shoot.
+• Precision product and vessel wall temperature control allows for minimal overshoot.

 • High energy input.
 Ideal for automatic or micro-processor control